Nessi-datatool/nessi/docs/quickstart.md

 # Quick Start Guide

-This guide will help you get started with nessi.dev quickly. nessi.dev is free for personal use, while enterprise or consulting use requires a paid license.
+This guide will help you get started with nessi-dev quickly. nessi-dev is free for personal use, while enterprise or consulting use requires a paid license.

 ## Installation

 ### Prerequisites

-- Python 3.8 or higher
+- Docker Engine 20.10.0 or later
-- Docker and Docker Compose (optional, for containerized deployment)
+- Docker Compose v2.0.0 or later
-- Java 8 or higher (for Spark support)
+- Git (for cloning the repository)
+- At least 4GB of available RAM
+- At least 10GB of free disk space

 ### Quick Installation